-At the bottom you have a number of textboxes that you will need to fill out in order for your embedded question e-mail to work as you intend to:
+At the bottom of the window, you have a number of text boxes that you will need to fill out in order for your embedded question e-mail to work as you intend it to:

 Logo url: The URL to the logo that you wish to display connected to your question.

-Logo alt text: Should the recieving e-mail client block the logo from being displayed, the alt text will be displayed instead.
+Logo alt text: Should the receiving e-mail client block the logo from being displayed, the alt text will be displayed instead.